thekevinholman/SQLRunAsAddendum/README.md

 * Version 7.0.42.0
   * Updated permissions for low-privileged service account to comply with new MP features
   * Added GRANT VIEW ANY DATABASE
+  * Create Low Privileged user task checks for existence of login/user/role before creating (task can be re-executed)
 * Version 7.0.36.1
   * Changed the server role to be added with AUTHORIZATION to support customers who rename SA account.
   * Changed to only add server role or DB role if they do not already exist to reduce errors displayed when re-running.